MachinaCore/CygwinPortable/README.md

 Compile
 -----

-You can compile CygwinPortable with any version of Visual Studio (I use 2015) or mono (see build_momo.sh -> This needs a Cygwin Installation)
+You can compile CygwinPortable with any version of Visual Studio (I use 2015) or mono (see build_mono.sh -> This needs a Cygwin Installation)

 Feedback
 -----